SoftwareDesignDevKings/SoftwareDevelopmentNotes/README.md

 - Orion 🔥 -> deez
 - LaughableHammer 🖖🏼 -> A hello to the welcome section in the README!
 - Chatters -> Not much! ^_^
+- Aaditya -> I don't use an android...

 ## 🏢 Project Structure 🏢
 - Readme.md ➡️ This document is to seek instruction on how to use this repository.